thephez/dpp-spec/docs/state-transition.md

 # State Transition Overview

  State transitions are the means for submitting data that creates, updates, or deletes platform data and results in a change to a new state.
 Each one must contain:
- - All fields defined in the [base schema](#base-schema)
+ - Required fields from the [base schema](#base-schema)
  - Additional fields specific to the type of action the state transition provides (e.g. [creating an identity](identity.md#identity-create-schema))

 ## Fees

 State transition fees are paid via the credits established when an identity is created.
 Credits are created at a rate of [1000 credits/satoshi](https://github.com/dashevo/js-dpp/blob/v0.12.0/lib/identity/creditsConverter.js#L1).
+The current fee rate is [1 credit/byte](https://github.com/dashevo/js-dpp/blob/v0.12.0/lib/stateTransition/calculateStateTransitionFee.js#L1).

 # Base Schema